 Fluoride – Strengthens enamel and fights tooth decay

 Cetylpyridinium chloride – Kills bacteria and reduces bad breath

 Chlorhexidine – Eliminates plaque and controls gingivitis

 Essential oils (such as menthol and thymol) – Antibacterial and antifungal properties

 Carbamide peroxide/Hydrogen peroxide – For whiter teeth

 Dawson Dental does not endorse any of these brands.
-A mouthwash is effective as part of a healthy oral regime.
+Mouthwash is effective as part of a healthy oral regime.
 For specific oral issues, speak to a dentist.

 All the mouthwashes below have received the Canadian Dental Association’s ‘Validated’ seal.
 Before buying, make sure to check for this symbol.

-An alcohol-free mouthwash, it provides all-round protection against bad breath, bleeding gums and tooth decay.
+An alcohol-free mouthwash provides all-around protection against bad breath, bleeding gums, and tooth decay.
 Cetylpyridinium chloride (CPC) is the active ingredient making it an antibacterial mouthwash.
 Users like the minty taste and that it doesn’t leave a stinging sensation in the mouth.